top of page

 The Dump

-…From the hilltop above the shantytown the city spread out like a glittering black tapestry, knit seamlessly into the blackness of the heavens and challenging the stars for a man’s attention.
-Olu thought the city looked lovely, and considered Aribo hill a wonderful place because it afforded such a magnificent view.
+From the hilltop above the shanty town, the city spreads out like a glittering black tapestry, knit seamlessly at the horizon into the dark heavens, challenging the stars on a cloudy night for a man’s attention.
+Olu thought the city looked lovely and considered Aribo Hill a fine place because it afforded such a view.
 He kept his thoughts to himself.
 Akin wasn’t into beauty, art, music, or the wonder of the world.
-Akin thought the world was shit, and wasn’t shy about saying so.
+Akin thought the world was shit, and he wasn’t shy about saying so.
+If you argued with him and he thought he could get away with it, he’d give you a beating to prove his point.

-‘So how long?’ he asked.
+‘So, how long?’ he asked.

 Akin misunderstood.